 While trying out the conversation as a format, together with five colleagues whose work also is exploratory, these questions will be raised.
 In the conversations, each of us will attempt to articulate our notion of what takes place in the studio space or on site, and at the work desk.
 Thereby, by putting things to the test, we seek to ask and formulate questions through dialogues in praxis.
 Questions about knowledge.

-WORKSHOP FOR AESTHETICS’ Dialogues in Praxis has been given its current format by Jonas Georg Christensen in collaboration with Art Hub Copenhagen as part of the Testing Ground Programme.
+WORKSHOP FOR AESTHETICS’ Dialogues in Praxis has been given its current format by Jonas Georg Christensen in collaboration with AHC as part of the Testing Ground Programme.

 The Algorithmic Theatre is a work collective and artistic research project, operating at the cross-section of stage arts, visual arts, and programming.
 It investigates how algorithms affect our bodies, identities, and societies, and directs a critical and investigative gaze at algorithmic control, surveillance, and the digitization of our lives.